leesaichee/Python-HDB_Flat_Resale_Price_Analysis/README.md

    - Contains the Project Brief.
 2) Data
    - Contains two subfolders: “Original Data”, for storing the raw data sets, and “Prepared Data”, for storing any manipulated data sets.
-   - NOTE: This Data folder is not uploaded here.
+   - NOTE: The Data folder is not uploaded here due to its large size.
 3) [Sripts](03%20Scripts)
    - Contains all the Python scripts involved for the entire analysis process.
 4) [Analysis](04%20Analysis)